 President and Senior Fellow

 Joshua Humphreys is the inaugural President of Croatan Institute.
-He also serves as Board Chair and Senior Fellow of the Institute.
-An historian and social critic, Dr. Humphreys is a leading analyst of the social and environmental consequences of finance capitalism and an outspoken advocate for social equity, ecological resilience, and economic democracy.
+He also serves as Board Chair and Senior Fellow of the Institute, as well as Senior Strategist of the Institute's Organic Agriculture Revitalization Strategy (OARS).
+An historian by training, Dr. Humphreys is a leading analyst of the social and environmental consequences of finance and an outspoken advocate for social equity, ecological resilience, and regenerative rural development.

 Born in the Texas hill country, Dr. Humphreys grew up downeast on the coastal plain of North Carolina.
 He graduated from the North Carolina School of Science and Mathematics in Durham and went to study chemical engineering at North Carolina State University, where he hoped to apply his interests in environmental chemistry to the development of sustainable paper products.